x

 "Barrage Limit" is a term that will be repeated throughout the guide several times, and for good reason!
 It’s a fundamental part of playing AP Kog and impacts laning, teamfighting, and defending.

-The ultimate’s mana cost goes up almost exponentially.
+The total cost of a barrage of ults goes up quadratically (20x² + 20x to be exact).
 Shooting 1 ult is a pitiful 40 mana, but shooting a full barrage of 10 bullets requires an enormous 2,200 mana.

 This poses a problem.
 Continuing to fight requires constantly shooting, but constantly shooting drains mana.
-To maximize your time poking, you need to shoot just enough that your mana regen will have replenished more than the mana expended when your artillery stacks reset to 0, accounting for ult cooldown and Tear's mana refund.
+To maximize your time poking, you need to shoot just enough that your mana regen will have replenished more than the mana expended when your artillery stacks reset to 0, accounting for ult cooldown.

 Or, more simply: